June 6, 2023

 Speaking at a fundraiser for the Minnesota Boychoir (I was a member as a kid).

 There are days I look back at what I’ve accomplished since I said goodbye to my parents.
 So much has changed.
-The boy who wanted to be a 5th grade teacher is not in a classroom.
+The boy who wanted to be a fifth grade teacher is not in a classroom.
 I took a completely different direction I could not have predicted.
 There are days I wish I could share the triumphs and challenges with Mom and Dad.
 Fortunately, I have an amazing network of people who cheer me on.

 Accepting the First Decade Award at Gustavus Adolphus College.